luminaxster/2024-study-a/Tool-TroubleShoot-React-Task00.md

 ## Task Background

 ### Understanding Components in React
-A **component** in React is a way to organize what its goign to be rendered in your web app's UI.
-Components may have properties such data and actions.
-In React, component's data is known as state, wich can only be modified with setter funtions.
-Also, it receives values from its parent component as the object `props` and notifies changes back to it through event handling callbacks.
+A **component** in React is a way to organize what its going to be rendered in your web app's UI.
+A functional component is a React component as a function receiving values from its parent component as arguments, the first argument is often refred as the object `props`.
+Within those props, fucntions that notify changes back to it through event handling callbacks.

 ### Current Implementation Details
 - The `ItemModule` component uses props from the parent component.